albertiaedev/frontend/README.md

-# UI/UX
+# UX/UI
-In this repository you can find the code for many templates for UI/UX webpages and websites made with html, css and others.
+In this repository you can find the code for many templates for UX/UI webpages and websites made with HTML, CSS and others.